-The final tightening of the head bolts should be made after the plant has been run for a minimum of 30 minutes at idle speed.
+The final tightening of the headbolts should be made after the plant has been run for a minimum of 30 minutes at idle speed.

-CONNECTING ROD, PISTON, PIN, AND RING MAINTENANCE. - Re-
+CONNECTING ROD, PISTON, PIN, AND RING MAINTENANCE. - Remove

 the cylinder heads and the oil pan.
 Remove any ridge at the top of the cylinder bore and clean the carbon from the piston and cylinder bore.
-Remove the connecting rod pal nuts and retaining nuts.
+Remove the connecting rod lock nuts and nuts.
 Pull the cap off the rod and push the connecting rod and piston out the top of the cylinder.
-(Be careful that the crank pin or the cylinder wall is not scratched when removing the piston and rod).
+(Be careful that the crankpin or the cylinder wall is not scratched when removing the piston and rod.)
 Be sure to mark the pistons for identification of the piston with the bore and rod for assembly purposes.

 Remove the piston rings.
-Remove the piston pin retainers at each end of the piston pin, then remove the piston pin.
+Remove the piston pin retaining clips at each end of the piston pin, then remove the piston pin.
 Discard the retaining clips.
 Identify the bearing inserts for assembly with the same rod and cap, then remove the inserts.